 If you want to sell, price it right

-The most common reason sellers give for pricing high is that buyers will always make a very low offer.
-They ignore the fact that a sky-high asking price may act as a deterrent to view so no one sees the house anyway.
-And if the asking price puts the property out of the buyer’s budget it may be that the person who would have bought the house never gets to see it.
-Nevertheless, sellers just don’t seem to understand that.
-An asking price should act as an indicator of what the seller is willing to sell at.
-In my opinion should be no more that 10% above that level.
-However, it was interesting to see a report at the end of 2018 from one of Spain’s biggest valuation companies, TINSA.
-Their survey of asking prices in Spain suggested they were on average 20% above the eventual price achieved.
+The most common reason sellers give for pricing high is that buyers will always make a very low offer without taking on board the fact that a sky-high asking price often acts as a deterrent to view so no one sees the property anyway.
+And if the asking price puts the property out of the buyer’s budget it may be that the very person who would have bought the house never gets to see it but sellers just don’t seem to understand that.
+An asking price should act as an indicator of what the seller is willing to sell at and in my opinion should be no more that 10% above that level.

 view our socials

 © 2022 The Property Finders, International Property Search & Acquisition Services.
 All intellectual property in the design, images and text of this website are and will remain the property of The Property Finders.
 Any infringement of our rights will be pursued vigorously.